OmarAlSaghier/datatech_lab_de_course_public/README.md

     Reading: "The Data Warehouse Toolkit" by Ralph Kimball and Margy Ross (Chapters 1-4)

-### Week 4: Advanced Data Processing with Spark and Streaming Data
+### Week 4: Advanced Data Processing with Spark and Streaming Pipelines
 - Advanced Spark Programming
     - Spark RDDs, DataFrames, and Datasets
     - Spark SQL and analytics